Jesse Allen, Michon Scott, Mike Carlowicz, NASA Earth Observatory

 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.

 Read what our review team had to say about this resource below or learn more about

 - Educators could also use images alone with slider tool, without the text, or could paraphrase or simplify text.

 - CLEAN resource Arctic Sea Ice 2012 is a video that addresses Arctic sea ice extent over a similar time period.

 About the Science

 - The amount of sea ice loss over the past 28 years is quite dramatic.

-- Accompanying background information discuss how the data was collected and explains the loss of ice extent as a positive feedback mechanism.
+- Accompanying background information discuss how the data was collected and explains the loss of ice extent as a positive (self-reinforcing) feedback mechanism.

 - Comments from expert scientist: The development of Arctic sea ice is an important topic.
 The sea ice extent minimum of 2012 is presented in a clear manner that is easy to understand, but also conveys its importance.